ashleymulford/CompBioMiniProject/README.md

 - project.log:
     - contains all the output from the wrapper script, including counts of CDS, reads, and contigs and different points, signifcant results from Sleuth filtered by FDR<0.05, and 10 top hits from BLASTn
 - blast_input.fasta:
-    - file contains assembled sequence, input for BLASTn
+    - contains assembled sequence, input for BLASTn
 - kallisto_results (dir):
     - contains results from quantifying the TPM of each CDS in each transcriptome with kallisto
 - spades (dir):